 - Doctor of Medicine

 - Doctor of Pharmacy

 - Doctor of Veterinary Medicine

-- There will be two categories of awards, postdoctoral and junior faculty
+- There will be two categories of awards

-- Postdoctoral Fellows or Instructors who do not have faculty positions
+- Postdoctoral Fellows or Instructors, within 3 years of terminal degree, who do not have faculty positions

 - Junior Faculty within ﬁrst 4 years of appointment at the time of application; includes Instructors and Assistant Professors